NCAR/climate-primer-water/doc/ch4_gcms.rst

     These experiments are associated with scenarios that contain reductions later in the century (so called “overshoot scenarios”) as well as a low-end emission scenario in line with the Paris Agreement (IPCC 2016): SSP1-1.9.
 Because of the large computational demand, most modeling centers only performed the core Tier 1 experiments.
 Some centers managed to simulate a large number of ensemble members for select experiments.
 These experiments are the CMIP6 simulations associated with the ScenarioMIP project.
 However, there are a total of 23 independent intercomparison projects that are part of CMIP6, and thus significantly more model output is available to study physical systems.

-4.4 Earth system climate modeling – historical perspective
+4.4 Earth-system climate modeling – historical perspective
 -------------------------------------------------------------

 .. dropdown:: **Modeling of the Earth’s climate system has and continues to evolve and innovate.**

-    During the mid to late 1990s, the representation of a coupled atmosphere-ocean system without flux corrections [2]_ was a key achievement that could be used to study consequences of evolving greenhouse gas concentrations.
+    During the mid to late 1990s, the representation of a coupled atmosphere-ocean system without flux corrections [2]_ was a key achievement that could be used to study consequences of evolving greenhouse-gas concentrations.
 This was followed by the introduction of aerosols (primarily sulfate and later others), allowing for the evaluation of the spatial climate footprint imposed by these emissions.
 In the early 2000s, the objectives moved to the proper representation of the seasonal cycles, followed by a focus on the power spectrum of internal variability [3]_, and especially of El Niño-Southern Oscillation fluctuations.
-More recently, climate modeling efforts have focused on processes with more significant regional or local impacts.
+More recently, climate-modeling efforts have focused on processes with more significant regional or local impacts.
 For example, there has been an emphasis on understanding the nature of extreme rainfall, as well the processes linking the middle atmosphere to the lower atmosphere.
 These processes affect the variability in storm tracks, allowing for the application of these models for more time-dependent problems, such as forecasts at sub-seasonal, to seasonal, to decadal timescales (Towler and Yates 2021).

 .. dropdown:: **The need for accounting for more interactions between the climate and the Earth system has led to the incorporation of additional complex components.**

-    For example: New polar ice sheet models simulate ice dynamics and their potentially important links to sea level.
+    For example: New polar ice-sheet models simulate ice dynamics and their potentially important links to sea level.
 Beyond transporting aerosols and including their radiative effects, new atmospheric physics and chemistry modules simulate the formation and removal of aerosols as well as their interactions with clouds and precipitation, which represents some of the most complex physical challenges.
-The global carbon cycle can now be simulated so that atmospheric greenhouse gas concentrations no longer have to be prescribed but rather are predicted by the models based on emission time series and the coupled system’s response.
+The global carbon cycle can now be simulated so that atmospheric greenhouse-gas concentrations no longer have to be prescribed but rather are predicted by the models based on emission time series and the coupled system’s response.
 These new developments reflect a greater level of maturity in modeling that now more closely reflects the integration of processes and their uncertainties, and can better reflect the attributes of the shared socioeconomic pathways (SSPs, discussed in 4.B) and the response of the whole Earth system to societal development scenarios.
-For exploring these complex scenarios, sophisticated Earth system models coupling all of these processes together have become the prerequisite.
+For exploring these complex scenarios, sophisticated Earth-system models coupling all of these processes together have become the prerequisite.

 .. dropdown:: **However, the scales at which this information is offered typically requires further processing for many practical applications on the ground.**

     While scientific advances and computational power have allowed the models to include more complex components, their spatial resolution has not significantly advanced over the past decade, still largely constrained by computation limitations.
 Every time the spatial resolution of a climate model is increased, the demand for more computational resources grows significantly.
 Thus, the global models have generally remained at horizontal resolutions of around 100 km.
 This deficiency in properly representing important local factors, such as topography, the land-sea interface, etc. still requires downscaling approaches, either in dynamical form (see CMIP’s CORDEX effort in section 4.A.; Giorgi and Gutowski 2015), through statistical means, or some hybrid form.
 Most recently, even Machine Learning (ML) has been employed to achieve higher resolutions (Watson-Parris 2021).
-While ML and Artificial Intelligence (AI) techniques will quite likely revolutionize the overall enterprise of modeling (replacing parameterizations, offering higher resolution ensembles, etc.), the need for a physics-based core that more faithfully can represent the non-linear interactions and evolution of the system will probably remain (e.g., O’Gorman and Dwyer 2018; Huntingford et al. 2019).
+While ML and Artificial Intelligence (AI) techniques will quite likely revolutionize the overall enterprise of modeling (replacing parameterizations, offering higher-resolution ensembles, etc.), the need for a physics-based core that more faithfully can represent the non-linear interactions and evolution of the system will probably remain (e.g., O’Gorman and Dwyer 2018; Huntingford et al. 2019).

-.. dropdown:: **Nevertheless, these modeling developments strengthen confidence in the understanding of climate change processes and contribute to reducing uncertainty.**
+.. dropdown:: **Nevertheless, these modeling developments strengthen confidence in the understanding of climate-change processes and contribute to reducing uncertainty.**

     They now provide a robust foundation to offer projections of possible future changes, with increasing and direct relevance for society in planning and decision-making.
-These projections (see below: drivers of change) fit into the current understanding of the evolving climate over past centuries, millennia and back millions of years both in magnitude as well as key determined characteristics of change, again, confirming the increasingly robust scientific “partnership” between observations, theory/modeling, and paleoclimate reconstructions (geologic records).
+These projections (see below: drivers of change) fit into the current understanding of the evolving climate over past centuries, millennia, and back millions of years both in magnitude as well as key determined characteristics of change, again, confirming the increasingly robust scientific “partnership” between observations, theory/modeling, and paleoclimate reconstructions (geologic records).

-4.5 Earth system climate modeling – current strengths and abilities
+4.5 Earth-system climate modeling – current strengths and abilities
 -----------------------------------------------------------------------

 .. dropdown:: **Climate models offer the only practical way to integrate highly non-linear systems (or system of systems) and then provide insights into their interactions.**

     Models help translate the physics of the dynamical interactions and allow us to explore ranges of outcomes [4]_.
-The drivers of change are well documented, their imprints within the climate system have been identified (detected and attributed, e.g., Gillett et al. 2016), and thus there is robust confidence in the tools for exploring different potential future pathways of climate and what they will likely mean on the ground.
+The drivers of change are well documented, their imprints within the climate system have been identified (detected and attributed, e.g., Gillett et al. 2016), and thus, there exists robust confidence in the tools for exploring different potential future pathways of climate and what they will likely mean on the ground.
 As a foundational example, the figure below shows how the global temperature record since 1850 has been reproduced by the current ensemble of models.

     |image5|